particle-xr/particle/docs/vision/universe/economy.md

 ---
 First of all, *free to play*.
 No questions asked.

 But, seeing as how this will be a realistic world (or maybe not), there will need to be an in-game currency.
 So here's the idea.
 Create a in-game crypto currency.
 [Can it be hosted *on* the Ethereum blockchain?]
-Worldlings will use it to pay for things in-world, e.g. transportation/teleportation fees, buy and sell things (weapons, vehicles, property, NFTs!), get pair for performing jobs, etc.
+Worldlings will use it to e.g. pay transportation/teleportation fees, buy and sell things (weapons, vehicles, property, NFTs!), get paid for performing jobs, earn it through quests, etc.

 Though, I like the idea of "not being able to pay money to get better <insert-whatever-here>"; no underdogs allowed.
 How could we accomplish that?
 We could just disallow it: there is no way to swap real currency for credits.
 But it would *also* be cool to create an in-game crypto which could then be traded on real-world crypto markets.
 Imagine: 10 years from now the most popular crypto currency is one you can only use in a game :laughing:.